madame-president/JDR/SAT.md

 As Bitcoin adoption continues amoung institutions and wealth funds, auditable Bitcoin address reporting will become a requirement.
 SAT-1 establishes a strong foundation for this inevitable future.

-## Implementation of code using SAT-1
+## Implementation of code using SAT-1 for one address

 ```
 import requests